hsk81/quotestream/README.md

 ``` sh
 $ cat log/ticks.log | ./py filter -e high low -e bid ask -e volume | ./py map.float -p last -r last | ./py map.log -p last -r last | ./py simulate -a 0.001 | ./py zmq.pub -v > /dev/null
 ```
 It first takes the recorded ticks and prints them via the standard UNIX command `cat` to the standard output.
-Then in a second step, the `high`, `low`, `bid`, `ask` and `volume` components of each quote are *excluded* using the `filter.py` tool.
+Then in a second step, the `high`, `low`, `bid`, `ask` and `volume` components of each quote are *excluded* using the `filter` tool.
 In the next two steps the `last` value is mapped with `map.float` to a floating point number (from a string) and then with `map.log` to its logarithmic value.

 The `simulate` tool ensures that the quote stream flows with a 1000 fold *acceleration* compared to its original real time speed.
 In this case the stream is actually slowed down, since otherwise without the simulator the tool chain would try  to process the stream as fast as possible, which is not always desirable since in general we'd like to have some CPU power left for other purposes.